money-on-chain/OMoC-Decentralized-Oracle/monitor/README.md

 Start by downloading the project from the repo: `git clone repository-link cfmonitor/`.

-The monitor is configured using a `.env` file, the `Sample.env` file can be used as a base configuration.
+The monitor is configured using a `.env` file, the `dotenv_example` file can be used as a base configuration.
 See the details in the Configuration section.

 #### Running the Monitor

 There are two common ways to install and run the Monitor.
-1. with virutal-env
+1. with virtual-env
 2. without python's virtual-env.